 This course focuses on writing in formal and academic contexts through practice in rhetoric, argumentation, persuasion, and research.
 Writings and projects are designed to help the student understand features of academic writing.
-Students will learn how to evaluate, persuade, and argue, will develop the skills needed for effective research, and will practice generating original arguments after they have researched, designed, and articulated.
+Students with basic understanding of college-level writing will learn how to evaluate, persuade, and argue, will develop the skills needed for effective research, and will practice articulating original arguments which they have researched and designed.
+This course is designed to be particularly beneficial to students declaring majors with significant research/writing requirements, pursuing an off-campus study semester, or going on to graduate or professional school in a program requiring writing (seminary, law school, etc.).
+It may substitute for Comp II.

-ENGL 2313 Writing for Mass Media (3 credit hours)

-See MCOM 2313
+ENGL 2313 Writing for Mass Media (3 credit hours) See MCOM 2313